 Career Development Stage

 Each individual confronts critical stages or transition in her life.
 Some of these are work- or career-related.
 These career issues are sometimes self-created and sometimes caused by external forces (e.g., company downsizing).
 By defining and discussing the issues confronting the individual, we can help her through these transitions.

 The ability to see relationships among seemingly unrelated events, situations, or information.
-The relative ability to move from the specific to the more general, to detect a common thread that joins individual objects into a pattern.
-The non-logical, intuitive problem-solving ability, i.e., inductive reasoning.
+The relative ability to move from the specific to the more general, to detect a common thread that joins individual objects into a pattern, i.e., inductive reasoning.

 The ability to arrange ideas, information, or objects in their most logical order.
 The ability to move from the general to the specific in solving problems.
 People high in Concept Organization are strong in linear, logical problem solving, i.e., going from A to Z. People low in Concept Organization can be helped to organize their tasks by external aids such as diaries, lists, budgets, etc.